FyeCobain/Battery-monitor/README.md

 ```

 ### Usage

+> To configure the script edit the _config.yaml_ file

 - You can configure two URLs so that the script makes a GET request when the percentage is less than the minimum or greater than the maximum set.
 Designed to set up an IFTTT webhook or Tuya link to turn on/off a smart plug.